Melbourne Musicals 2026: It’s Showtime

 Current and upcoming shows

-MJ The Musical (9 Sep – 2 Nov 2025).
+MJ The Musical (until 13 Mar 2026).
 Centred around the making of his 1992 Dangerous World Tour, MJ the Musical goes beyond the singular moves and signature sound of the star, offering a rare look at the creative mind and collaborative spirit that catapulted Jackson into legendary status.

 Matinees available on Wednesdays, Saturdays and Sundays.